wpogodzin/Project_Voting/README.md

 # My comments:
+Last task from Bartek(24.08.23): you vote only for one player
+Decision: including operaror 'if count > 0 return' in two handlers:
+          - handleClick
+          - handleClick_local

 0. This project  is according https://react.dev/learn

 1. Project_Voting_container is designed to define who is the best football player   by voting(another version of Project_Voting).